odayibas/CS443/README.md

 | __Presentation & Demo__ | Each group have 15 min. to present (ordered list). <br /> __1st Session (2020-05-04):__ Group #9, #1, #16, #2, #13 <br /> __2nd Session (2020-05-06):__ Group #3, #7, #12, #11, #10, #8, #15 <br /> __3rd Session (2020-05-06):__ Group #10, #4, #5, #6 <br /> __4th Session (2020-05-13):__ Group #14 |
 | __Grading__ | [Overall scores](../master/project/project-grading-project-2020spring.pdf)|

+## Final Exam
+As you already know, the final will be a take-home exam due to the COVID-19 precautions and the class' sound concerns on a Zoom exam.
+The questions will be published here at 2020-06-11 11:30AM (GMT+3).
+Email announcement will also be sent (including a link).
+You will have one full day (24 hours) to complete your submission.

+Please keep in mind, take-home exams are not an easy option.
+Answering the questions well requires more than just copying information straight from texts. __You should study just as you would for any other exam__.
+Having written resources to refer to might mean you don't have to memorise as much information, but you still need to be able to apply it effectively.
+This means you must fully understand and be familiar with the content and materials of the course so you can use the appropriate information.

+__Instructions:__

+* Plagiarism or copying solutions is strictly forbidden.
+Answer all questions by yourself.
+If you receive help from anyone in and/or outside the class, explicitly state that you have, and identify the person or source from where you have received this help.

+* The points for solutions that have been shared (copied) among a group of students (i.e. identitical solutions/answers) will be equally divided among them under the best of circumstances.

+* Submit your answers in pdf format to Mr. Mousa Farshkar Azari at mousa.farshkar@bilkent.edu.tr

+* Do not submit rotated or upside down, tiny images of your answers.
+All pages must be contained in a single pdf file (not an archived folders like a zip file).
+Make sure that your print size is legible and not small.

+* Use your last name to name your pdf file.
+Example: sahin.pdf, izci.pdf, etc.

+* Hardcopy submissions shall not be accepted for grading.

+* All submissions must be made by 2020-06-12 11:30AM (GMT+3).

+* Late submissions shall be subject to surcharge of negative points.
+If you submit your exam within 2 hours of the submission deadline, you will lose 5 points.
+Another 5 points will be deducted from your total score for each additional 2 hours of late submission.

 ## Weekly Syllabus

 | Module | Topics & Week Numbers | Notes |